-Apricity has an application and facility establishment fee and no ongoing administration costs.
+Apricity has an application and facility establishment fee.
 The establishment fee is deducted the first time you use the facility.
 A small assignment fee and retention is deducted from each invoice with up to 95% of the invoice paid to your account upon approval.
 Once full payment is received from your debtor the balance of the invoice is returned to you, less our funding fee.

 In most instances, the only security we require are the invoices themselves.
 This is why we only fund invoices issued to your larger, higher value customers.

 We can advance up to 95% of the value of approved invoices.
 Most other factoring businesses will only pay around 80-85% of invoice value – often less.
 Banks will sometimes provide up to 80% of your outstanding invoice amounts, depending on your company’s overall debt levels.